-We typically wait until after the first 2-3 months of results, but this is by far the highest converting channel and it works without fail.
+We typically wait until after the first 2-3 months of results before we ask them for a review or a referral, but this is by far the highest converting channel and it works without fail.
 There is no better endorsement than a current happy customer.
 Especially during times of crisis when business owners look critically at every dollar spent, it’s much easier to get a new client when you already have a mutual point of contact putting in the good word for you.“

 Jonathan Zacharias, Founder of GR0

 “For my specific use case, the number one source of new clients has been through recommendations.